Jorge Palma: 1985–1991: Commercial success

 In 1985, Palma released one of the most acclaimed albums of his career, O Lado Errado da Noite.
 The album included the single "Deixa-me Rir", which became a success in Portugal.
 Music critics called it "the right side of Jorge Palma" (a play on the album name, which translates to "The wrong side of the night") and it won several prizes from the Portuguese press.
 The success of the album prompted a major tour in Portugal, including Madeira and Azores.

 In 1986, Palma finished a 3-year General Course in Piano at the Conservatório Nacional de Lisboa, and enrolled in the Advanced Studies in Piano course in the same institution.
 He released his seventh album, Quarto Minguante, also that year.

 Three years after, in 1989, Palma released his eighth album, Bairro do Amor.
 The album was critically acclaimed and includes some of his most well-known songs, such as "Frágil" and the title-song "Bairro do Amor".

 Palma finished his piano studies in 1990.
-After his final exam, he was proposed by To Zé Brito, who worked for Polygram at the time, to record an album of rearrangements of his songs with only piano and voice.
+After his final exam, he was proposed by Tozé Brito, who worked for Polygram at the time, to record an album of rearrangements of his songs with only piano and voice.
 Palma liked the idea and recorded some of most iconic songs played with a Steinway piano at the Valentim de Carvalho studios.
 The album was named Só and released in 1991.
 It was critically acclaimed and, in 2014, was considered one of the best Portuguese albums of all-time by music magazine Blitz.

 1992–2001: Palma's Gang and Rio Grande

 After Só, Palma decided to go back to guitar-oriented rock and formed the band Palma's Gang, with members of the bands Xutos & Pontapés and Rádio Macau.
 The band released a live album in 1993, titled Palma's Gang: Ao Vivo no Johnny Guitar, which also explored Palma's repertoire but this time with a hard-rock sound.
 During the following year, Palma performed in several stages across Portugal, solo or with Palma's Gang.

 In 1996, Palma accepted an invitation to join a new project, named Rio Grande, a band that included other famous Portuguese musicians, Tim (Xutos & Pontapés), João Gil (Ala dos Namorados), Rui Veloso and Vitorino.
 The first album of the band, released that same year, was inspired by Portuguese traditional music and became a major success.
 In 1997, Rio Grande released a live album recorded at the Coliseu dos Recreios in Lisbon, which included an unreleased song by Palma, "Quem És Tu De Novo".

-In 1998, Palma took part in several concerts at the Expo '98 World Fair in Lisbon.
+In 1998 Palma took part in several concerts at the Expo '98 World Fair in Lisbon.
 He was also musical director of the play Aos Que Nasceram Depois de Nós.

 Besides Palma's Gang and Rio Grande, during the 1990s Palma's musical activity also included collaborations with numerous Portuguese artists such as Censurados, Né Ladeiras, Xutos & Pontapés, Paulo Gonzo and Mafalda Veiga.